awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 **Note**
 In the 2012\-10\-17 version of the policy, policy variables start with `$`\.
 This change in syntax can potentially create a conflict if your object key includes a `$`\.
 For example, to include an object key `my$file` in a policy, you specify the `$` character with `${$}`, `my${$}file`\.

 Although IAM user names are friendly, human\-readable identifiers, they are not required to be globally unique\.
 For example, if user Bob leaves the organization and another Bob joins, then new Bob could access old Bob's information\.
 Instead of using user names, you could create folders based on user IDs\.
 Each user ID is unique\.
-In this case, you will need to modify the preceding policy to use the `${aws:userid}` policy variable\.
+In this case, you must modify the preceding policy to use the `${aws:userid}` policy variable\.
 For more information about user identifiers, see [IAM Identifiers](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html) in the *IAM User Guide*\.

 ```
 {